heyudude/Brawl-Stars-Club-Tools/BUILD.md

-Building crtools
+Building bstools
 ================

-To build crtools, you will need:
+To build bstools, you will need:

 - python 3.6+
 - pip3